-You and the Tax Commissioner have the right to record, electronically or otherwise, any audit conference or meeting, provided advance notice is given of intent to record.
+You and the Office of State Tax Commissioner have the right to record, electronically or otherwise, any audit conference or meeting, provided advance notice is given of intent to record.

 Penalty and Interest Waiver

 You have the right to request a waiver of penalty and interest charges.
 Part or all of these charges may be waived for "good cause."